masoudir/mavros_python_examples/README.md

         v = MyRoverHandler()
         v.enable_topics_for_read()
         v.connect("node1", rate=10)

+In order to run your code please follow the instructions mentioned at the beginning of this document to introduce ROS functions to this code (Becareful to source the path of ROS and MAVROS on the current terminal in order to use the code).
+Then if you download this project with git, you can run your code.

 This will create a node with the name of "node1" and then it will connect to the ArduRover vehicle you brought up via the former step, then it will set the value of "CRUISE_SPEED" parameter to 2 and then it will change the vehicle